morkeleb/clay/README.md

 - [ ] validations on models and generators
 - [ ] add usage instructions to readme
-- [ ] rewrite the generator.js file to use promises so output from commands can be forwarded
 - [ ] use chalk to make pretty output... pretty output is... pretty